bunkbed-tech/earworm/README.md

 # earworm

-Learn languages while reading the lyrics of songs you listen to.
+earworm will help you learn languages while reading the lyrics of songs you love to listen to

-By leveraging lyrics APIs, web-scraping, and/or Spotify extensions, earworm lets you create Anki cards and decks from your favorite international artists with a single click.
+By leveraging lyrics APIs, web-scraping, and/or Spotify extensions, earworm helps users create Anki cards and decks from their favorite international artists with few clinks.

+## Details